ramialkaro/asmr-music-player/README.md

 ## How to Contribute

 We encourage contributions!
-To contribute enhancements, new features, or fixes to ASMR-Music Player, please follow these steps:
+To contribute enhancements, new features, or fixes to Music Player, please follow these steps:

 1. Fork the repository.
 2. Switch to a new branch for your feature (`git checkout -b feature/new-feature`).